 It’s only a little seaside snippet of Italy’s Province of Campania, just 25-miles or so long.
-But for centuries it has inspired numerous writers, musicians, and artists, as well as Fodor’s, the guidebook folks.
+But for centuries it has inspired numerous writers, musicians, and artists, as well as the guidebook folks at Fodor’s.
 They described it as “the most divinely central stretch of water, land, and habitation on earth.”

 UNESCO concurred in 1997 when it crowned it as World Heritage Site, citing the beauty of its classic Mediterranean landscape.

-There’s little wonder these Amalfi Coast towns remain a favorite among travelers, and a Shangri-La for honeymooners.
+There’s little wonder these Amalfi Coast towns remain a favorite among travelers.
+And, as you might suspect, a Shangri-La for honeymooners.

 Come to the Amalfi once and you’ll find the urge to return almost irresistible.
 That’s especially true if you’ve only spent a day or two in the region.

 The Amalfi Coast Towns

 The area was first settled by Greeks in 600 BC, who were followed by the Romans in the fourth century.
 Notably, in medieval times the Maritime Republic of Amalfi ruled the seas and coast of the region.
 It dominated Mediterranean trade for a century.

 Amalfi’s Trinity of Towns

-In fact, one of the most pleasurable things to do on the Amalfi Coast is just to while away an afternoon, perhaps over a glass of wine or a limoncello, the region’s famous lemon liqueur.
-Stroll about any piazza in these towns and you’ll see how it has been elevated to an art form.
+In fact, one of the most pleasurable things to do here is just to while away an afternoon.
+That’s most often done over a glass of wine or a limoncello, the region’s famous lemon liqueur.
+Stroll about any piazza in these towns and you’ll see how it’s been elevated to an art form.

 Ravello’s Renowned Music Festival

 Ravello is the most sophisticated of the Amalfi Coast towns.
 It’s renown for its connection to Richard Wagner since it was where he composed part of his opera Parsifal.

-The Ravello Music Festival, Italy’s biggest musical event, usually is held April to October.
+The Ravello Music Festival, Italy’s biggest musical event, usually occurs April to October.
 The most of the popular performances take place in the summer months.
 Wagner stayed at the Villa Rufolo, where some performances take place.